Learning about refugee stories can occur in many different ways.

 - involvement in the Premier’s Volunteer Recognition Program

 - teaching staff (involvement in advocacy or external programs)

-- developing a Refugee Week event or program (eg Marsden Rd Public School)
+- developing a Refugee Week event or program

 - a cultural exchange can be a very effective way of bringing school communities together to learn about each other.
 Cultural Exchange NSW is a website that facilitates inter-school partnerships.
 The website provides information and resources for developing cultural exchange programs and other strategies that foster intercultural understanding amongst their students, staff and communities.